A Beginner's Guide to Popup Triggers

 In other words, a popup trigger is what makes your popup, well, pop up on a post or page!

-• A length of time: You can set up a Time Delay / Auto Open trigger to launch your popup 1 second (or more) after your homepage is viewed.
+- A length of time: You can set up a Time Delay / Auto Open trigger that automatically launches your popup 1 second (or more) after a post or page comes up.

-• A cursor moving off a web page: You can make an Exit Intent trigger to show your popup when someone tries to navigate off your page with a premium extension.
+- A cursor moving off a web page: You can set up an Exit Intent trigger to display a popup right before you navigate off your page (available as a premium extension).

-• A page scroll: With a premium extension, you can add a Scroll trigger to display a popup when someone scrolls down a percentage of the page or when a page element comes into view.
+- A page scroll: You can add a Scroll trigger to display a popup when you scroll down a percentage of a post or page (available as a premium extension ).

-Why Would You Need a Popup Trigger? #
+Why Do You Need a Popup Trigger? #

 Since a popup trigger is what makes your popups appear, they are downright crucial for your popup to work.